-The minor's three core classes challenge students to consider who uses museums and exhibitions and why, and how cultural sites can vitalize communities with transformative content and programming.
+The three core classes invite students to understand and engage with the social role of museums.
 Electives allow students to deepen their knowledge within specific museological and exhibition perspectives, such as public history, art curation, museum anthropology, inclusive design, and more.
 Courses also offer:

 - Intensive seminars and hands-on, site-based learning

 - A comprehensive understanding of the history of exhibition practices, from the museum’s traditional forms and functions to contemporary creative and critical interventions

 - Guest lectures by cultural sector professionals and faculty in affiliated areas including anthropology, art, and history

 - Opportunities to meet and shadow museum staff

 - On-campus resources such as the Jane Hull-House Museum and Gallery 400

 Students who want to minor in Museum Studies must meet the following program requirements:

 Required courses: AH 180, AH 206, AH 302 (total of 9 hours)